Business Immigration

 1. Purpose of Travel: Your trip must be business-focused (e.g., meetings or trade fairs), not employment or tourism.

 2. Nationality: Citizens of countries without Schengen visa waivers need this visa.
-EU citizens (and EEA/Swiss citizens) don’t need a visa, as they enjoy freedom of movement within the Schengen Area.
+EU/EEA/Swiss citizens don’t need a visa due to freedom of movement.
 Check your status on the German Federal Foreign Office Visa Page.

 4. Financial Stability: Prove you can support yourself during your visit.

-5. Return Intent: Show intent to return home post-trip.
+5. Return Intent: Show intent to return home post-trip (e.g., via ties to home country, job, family).

-EU/EEA/Swiss citizens do not require a visa for business trips to Germany due to free movement rights, while non-EU citizens from visa-required countries must apply for this Schengen Business Visa.
+EU/EEA/Swiss citizens do not require a visa for business trips to Germany due to free movement rights, while non-EU citizens from visa-required countries must apply for this Schengen Business Vis

 1